newrelic/rusty-hog/README.md

 The object can contain all of the following:

 - a pattern property with the matching regex expression (mandatory)
-- an entropy property with a boolean value to enable entropy scanning for this information (mandatory)
+- an entropy_filter property with a boolean value to enable entropy scanning for this information (mandatory)
 - a threshold property to customize the entropy tolerance on a scale of 0 - 1 (optional, will adjust for old 1-8 format, default 0.6)
 - a keyspace property to indicate how many possible values are in the key, e.g. 16 for hex, 64 for base64, 128 for ASCII (optional, default 128)
 - a make_ascii_lowercase property to indicate whether Rust should perform .make_ascii_lowercase() on the key before calculating entropy (optional, default false)